spdx/license-list-XML/README.md

 This repository contains the XML source and schema files used to generate the authoritative, supported SPDX list file formats, including the web pages you see at [spdx.org/licenses](https://spdx.org/licenses/) and other generated data formats found in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data).

 # How to contribute/participate
 We welcome participants and contributions!
 The SPDX License List is maintained by the SPDX Legal Team.
-Work and discussion is primarily done via:
-* **mailing list**: Please introduce yourself and let us know a bit about your interest in SPDX!
-The mailing list is our traditional form of communication.
-To join the SPDX Legal Team mailing list, send an email to `Spdx-legal+subscribe@lists.spdx.org` or visit https://lists.spdx.org/g/Spdx-legal (where you can also see the list's archives).
-* **calls**: We use conference calls to make decisions on topics and issues that may be difficult to discuss only via email or GitHub.
-These calls are on the second and fourth Thursday of each month at 12:00 US Eastern Time.
-Information, including a link to join online, is sent prior to the calls to the SPDX Legal Team mailing list.
-Meeting minutes for the calls are in the [SPDX meetings repo](https://github.com/spdx/meetings/tree/master/legal); minutes from meetings before March 2020 can be found at http://wiki.spdx.org/
-* **this GitHub repo**: We use this repository for comments, issues and pull requests related to specific changes to the files that comprise the SPDX License List.
-This includes new licenses, updates to an existing license, improvements to documentation and other changes.

-Please see [DOCS](DOCS) and [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
-We also have an [FAQ](DOCS/faq.md) that you may find helpful!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how we work, how to request a new license, or other ways you can contribute.

+If you are new to SPDX, it may be helpful to check out the [FAQ](DOCS/faq.md)  and other [Documentation](DOCS.md)

 # Consuming License Data from this Repository
 Output files in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data) are generated from the XML source in this repository.
 These output files are stable and well-supported, and make the License List available in RDFa, HTML, text, and JSON formats.
 You can use [SPDX tools](https://github.com/spdx/tools) (or create your own) to consume the supported formats of the license list.